Userbug0/3D-Renderer-SFML/README.md

 How to run project
 -----------------------

-Solution is made for Visual Studio 2019, platform is x86.
+Solution is made for Visual Studio 2019.
-SFML linked static, so you dont need to download anything.
+Note that SFML lib works only on <b>x86</b> platform.